it985/my-stars/README.md

 *   [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be f

-*   [sequelize/sequelize](https://github.com/sequelize/sequelize) - Feature-rich ORM for modern Node.js and TypeScript, it supports PostgreSQL (with JSON and JSONB supp

 *   [Meteor-Community-Packages/meteor-collection2](https://github.com/Meteor-Community-Packages/meteor-collection2) - A Meteor package that extends Mongo.Collection to provide support for specifying a schema and then v

 *   [Lorenalgm/DevChallenge](https://github.com/Lorenalgm/DevChallenge) - A website for developers to improve their skills by doing front-end and back-end challenges